 That day, I walked into the engineering department and was immediately told to go into civil engineering because there were more females.
 I refused to be talked out of my decision to pursue electrical engineering and ended up completing all my prerequisite courses and earning my spot — right alongside the male students.
 Fast forward two years later, and I earned my electrical engineering degree with an emphasis on power.

 Today, there’s a minuscule percentage of women in the electrical engineering field, but if I can do it, so can you.
 I always encourage girls to pursue STEM fields and, no matter how many things they might have going against them, to remain steadfast in their dreams.
-To all the girls out there, remember that no one can stop you from achieving what you want.
+To all the girls out there, remember that no one can stop you from getting what you want.